gtmtg/MGDrawingSlate/README.md

 ##License and Copyright
 MGDrawingSlate is open-source and is licensed under the MIT License.
 To put it simply, this means that you can use it in both free and commercial work with a few conditions.
 For more information, see the license file included with this source code or visit http://opensource.org/licenses/MIT.

-MGDrawingSlate is © 2012 gtmtg.
+MGDrawingSlate is © 2012 Mihir Garimella.
 Some rights reserved.
 See the license file or visit the link above for more information.

 ##Other Information
-The demo application included with this source code is also licensed under the MIT License and is © 2012 gtmtg.
+The demo application included with this source code is also licensed under the MIT License and is © 2012 Mihir Garimella.
 In addition to MGDrawingSlate, the demo application uses the [InfColorPicker](https://github.com/InfinitApps/InfColorPicker), which is © 2011 InfinitApps.